rustyrussell/lightning-rfc/02-peer-protocol.md

       - SHOULD fail the channel.
     - otherwise:
       - if `your_last_per_commitment_secret` does not match the expected values:
-        - SHOULD fail the channel.
+        - SHOULD send an `error` and fail the channel.
   - otherwise, if it supports `option_data_loss_protect`:
     - if `next_revocation_number` is greater than expected above, AND `your_last_per_commitment_secret` is correct for that